ArcanaFramework/fileformats/docs/source/workflows.rst

 Conversion
 ----------

-Several Conversion methods are available between equivalent file-formats in the standard classes.
+Several conversion methods are available between equivalent file-formats in the standard classes.
 For example, archive types such as ``Zip`` can be converted into and generic file/directories using the ``convert`` classmethod of the target format to convert to